StorjOld/MetaDisk/README.md

   Metadisk.
 It provides a JSON API web service, and the daemons to synchronize files to the cloud hosting services and to the blockchain.

-Metadisk, this project, provides a web interface to web-core, allowing you to upload files and check the server status regarding bandwidth, disk usage, and synchronization state.
+Metadisk--this project--provides a web interface to web-core.
+It allows you to upload files and check the server status regarding bandwidth, disk usage, and synchronization state.